 In the first instance, the burden falls greatest on the EU.
 Flight FR4978 was an intra-EU flight by an EU-flagged plane operated by an EU-domiciled airline.
 For the EU, this question is more than about ensuring freedom of overflight in the general sense.
 It is about its capacity to protect those who operate within its Member States from a rogue and isolated state on the bloc’s eastern border.
 If the EU cannot do that, then one begins to wonder what its value is, in terms of collective security.

 Early signs that the EU and the wider international community is taking this seriously are encouraging.
-The President of the EU Commission, Ursula von der Leyen, immediately described Belarus’ actions as a “hijacking”.
+The president of the EU Commission, Ursula von der Leyen, immediately described Belarus’s actions as a “hijacking”.
 The EU summoned the Belarusian ambassador to the EU, presumably in anticipation of a formal diplomatic demand or demarche (the expulsion of the ambassador via a declaration of persona non grata or even the severing of diplomatic relations being a measure of last resort).
 Sanctions—additional to those imposed in relation to the 2020 elections—are also being discussed, and are expected to be announced on the evening of May 24.
 At the same time, the parliamentary foreign affairs committees of a number of NATO and EU states have called for the stopping of international flights over Belarus, an investigation by ICAO and the release of Protasevich and Sapega.
 Some states are not waiting.
-The UK, for example, has suspended UK-flagged flights to and over Belarus, and has revoked landing rights for Belarus’ national carrier, Belavia.
-Across the Atlantic, the U.S. has also expressed grave concern, with Secretary of State Anthony Blinken also calling for an international inquiry and pledging support for collective action.
+The United Kingdom, for example, has suspended U.K.-flagged flights to and over Belarus, and has revoked landing rights for Belarus’s national carrier, Belavia.
+Across the Atlantic, the U.S. has also expressed grave concern, with Secretary of State Antony Blinken also calling for an international inquiry and pledging support for collective action.
 ICAO itself has also expressed its willingness to undertake further action if asked, in the form of a potential investigation.